PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Our Approach: PolicyCleanse

-Due to such probabilistic behavior of the environments, we train a set of TrojanSeeker policies with different random seeds for the environment.
-Then, we calculate the proportion $\Pr(wins)$ of random seeds with a trigger detected.
-If $\Pr(wins)$ is larger than a threshold value $T_\text{bd}$ (\eg, 0.1), the target agent $\pi_{T}$ is deemed as an infected agent.
+Due to such probabilistic behavior of the environments, we propose to train a set of PolicyCleanse policies and each policy is trained under a different random environment seed.
+Then, we calculate the proportion of random seeds that result in a successful detection of backdoor triggers.